hassio-addons/addon-adguard-home/README.md

 you control your entire network and all your devices, and it does not require using a client-side program.

-AdGuard Home provides a beautiful, easy and feature richt web interface to easily manage the filtering process and its settings.
+AdGuard Home provides a beautiful, easy and feature-rich web interface to easily manage the filtering process and its settings.

 ## Installation